mdnajimahmed/healthy/README.md

   We can write some canary script to ensure that ASG and ALB are handling load properly by spinning up new instances.
 - `/task-info` API will produce the expected output if the app is running in ECS. #Todo - Update API details and necessary IAM permission.

+## Kubernetes Integration:
+  - `/k8s-identity` API will return kubernetes pod details -
+    - hostname: Hostname of the docker container
+    - podName: Name of the pod
+    - podNamespace: Pod Namespace
+    - myPodIp: PodId
+    - appVersion: Version of the application(git sha)
 # Running the APP in Local
 This app depends on PostGreSQL.
 Here are the mandatory environment variables needed to be available during application runtime -
 - DB_URL(jdbc:postgresql://[HOSTNAME]:[PORT]/[DATABASE])